bashbaugh/old-personal-site/_posts/2020-11-12-building-a-multiplayer-js-game-with-colyseus-js-in-20-minutes.md

 Yeahhh!!!
 It works!!!
 If it doesn't, go back and make sure all your files, including game.html, index.ts, tsconfig.json and package.json match mine.

-## Writing the Game
+## Starting the game

-Ok, it's time to code the game itself!!
+Ok, it's time to start coding the game itself!!
 Let's start by adding the Colyseus library to the `game.html`, before the closing `</head>` tag:

 ```html
   <head>